 “So, you are as good as they say,” Garble said, still looking unconcerned.
 Around the room, the other men had stood.
 Some twenty of them.
 Tonk Fah grabbed another handful of fried things, then nudged Vivenna.

-“We might want to go,” he whispered.
+“We might want to get up,” he whispered.

-Denth pulled his sword free of the second bodyguard’s neck as he joined his friend, bleeding and dying on the floor.
-He slammed his sword into its sheath without wiping it, never breaking Garble’s gaze.
+Denth pulled his sword free of the second bodyguard’s neck, and the man joined his friend, bleeding and dying on the floor.
+Denth slammed his sword into its sheath without wiping it, never breaking Garble’s gaze.

 “People speak of you,” Garble said.
 “Say you appeared out of nowhere a decade or so back.
 Gathered yourself a team of the best--or the worst, depending on who you talk too.
 Stole a couple of them from important men.
 Or important prisons.”